The Darkangel Trilogy: The Pearl of the Soul of the World

 Aeriel falls into a flood created by the destruction of the Witch's castle.
 She is about to give up her last breath when Irrylath saves her, at risk to himself.
 Irrylath realizes that Aeriel did not know how the Witch broke him and made him serve her, nor was Aeriel seeking to control him in the same way.
 They finally kiss and spend time together.

 Aeriel is awoken by the spirit of Ravenna, inside her.
 With the Witch dead, Ravenna claims that Aeriel must be the one to save the world.
 Ravenna's sorcery is escaping, and Aeriel must gather it up.
 The task will take all her energy; she must leave Irrylath.
 Ravenna reveals that Aeriel's body died when the Witch's pin when removed from her head.
 Ravenna saved her eyes, heart, mind, and soul, and built her a new body.
 She will live forever, unlike Irrylath.
 Also, one of her ancestors was also an Ancient One; there were many halflings created besides the Witch.

 Aeriel does not want to leave Irrylath, but she doesn't want the world to die, either.
 She thinks that Irrylath only loves her because he is forced to, because she has his heart inside her.
 She cuts out their hearts and switches them back, so that he will be free to leave her.
 But when he wakes up, he still wants to be with Aeriel.

 With the battle over, Irrylath's brothers and the other leaders gather.
 Each asks Aeriel to come to his or her land, but she turns them down, telling them to rule instead.
 Irrylath wants to be with Aeriel, but she must go to NuRavenna and take up her task of gathering the sorcery and saving the world.
 Irrylath has promised to rule over his kingdom and therefore cannot go with her.
 Erin, Aeriel's closest friend and "shadow," goes with Aeriel, as do the golden spirits of the thirteen original brides of Irryalth (the Darkangel).

-There is a glossary of names and words, including how to pronounce them.
+There is a glossary of names and words, which includes a pronunciation guide for words introduced in the novel.